ThemeZee/themezee-social-sharing/readme.txt

 == Installation ==

 1. Activate the plugin
-2. Go to Settings > ThemeZee Plugins > Social Sharing to configure the plugin.
+2. Go to Settings -> ThemeZee Plugins > Social Sharing and configure the plugin
 3. For detailed setup instructions, visit the official [Documentation](https://themezee.com/docs/social-sharing-documentation/) page

+== Frequently Asked Questions ==

+= Where do I get help to configure this plugin?  = Please see the official [Social Sharing Documentation](https://themezee.com/docs/social-sharing-documentation/ "Social Sharing Documentation").

+= How do I get updates? =
+Please go to *Settings -> ThemeZee Plugins -> Social Sharing* and enter your license key in order to receive updates.

 == Changelog ==